How Long To Keep Divorce Papers: Forever (6 Reasons Why)

 A divorce decree is usually a single-page document that contains the names of both spouses, the name of the attorneys involved, the name of the judge, and the date that the divorce was finalized.

-Do You Have to Keep Divorce Papers?
+Do You Have To Keep Divorce Papers?

 It is not required that individuals keep their divorce papers and many people will want to get rid of them for various reasons.
 However, it is always recommended that individuals keep any and all legal documents for later reference.